 When to Make an Appointment

-A pop and knee swelling during physical activity need prompt medical attention; there's a good chance you’ve torn your ACL or had a knee ligament injury.
+A popping sensation and sound with knee swelling during physical activity should prompt early medical attention; there's a good chance you’ve torn your ACL or had another knee injury.

 Visit Duke Orthopaedics Urgent Care

-Duke Health orthopaedic clinics are located in Durham, Raleigh, Cary, and throughout North Carolina.
+Duke Health orthopaedic clinics are located throughout the Triangle.

 Do You Need ACL Surgery?